 |$50,000 per year||4 years maximum||April and November 1st|

-This award is directed at candidates with a health professional degree and a prior PhD who wish to extend their research competence in child and youth health research.
+This award is directed at candidates with a health professional degree and doctoral level training who wish to extend their research competence in child and youth health research.
 Examples include a MD with a PhD acquired before clinical training and who needs a postdoctoral research experience, or PhD Psychologist who requires additional research training before embarking on a career in child/youth health research.
 As a general rule, individuals who have recently completed doctoral-level research training in child and youth health research will be expected to advance to the career development program verses a postdoctoral experience.
 A 90% time commitment to the research program is expected.

 |$70,000 per year||3 year maximum||April and November 1st|